keboola/connection-docs/management/project/tokens/index.md

 someone with a KBC token, create a new one.

 ## Token Events
-KBC also tracks all operations performed by each token.
+Keboola Connection also tracks all operations performed by each token.
 You can view the list of events from the token detail page.
 Click on the token you are interested in:

 {: .image-popup}